kokke/tiny-AES-c/README.md

 This is a small and portable implementation of the AES128 ECB and CBC encryption algorithms written in C.

-There is no built-in error checking or protection from out-of-bounds memory access errors as a result of malicious input.

 The API is very simple and looks like this (I am using C99 `<stdint.h>`-style annotated types):

 ```C